-Asian Resources, Inc. (ARI) is a non-profit community-based organization established in 1980 dedicated to providing multiple social services needed in our community, empowering everyone we serve to become a vital part of our changing, diverse society.
+Asian Resources, Inc. (ARI) is a nonprofit community-based organization established in 1980 dedicated to providing multiple social services needed in our community and empowering everyone we serve to become a vital part of our changing, diverse society.

 Who We Are

 Community activists formed ARI in 1980 to address the needs of the Asian newcomer community in Sacramento.
-Through surveys, interviews and community meetings, the activists recognized that the burgeoning Asian newcomer community had critical needs for job assistance, English classes, youth and senior programs, and health education.
-In response to the critical needs, the activists operated a youth employment project and health clinic at the Asian Community Center.
-There they recognized the need for a long-term program focusing on job placement, training, and English-as-a-Second Language classes.
+Through surveys, interviews, and community meetings, these activists recognized that the burgeoning Asian newcomer community had critical needs for job assistance, English classes, youth and senior programs, and health education.
+In response, they operated a youth employment project and health clinic at the Asian Community Center.
+Here, these activists identified the need for a long-term program focused on job placement, training, and English-as-a-Second Language classes.
 As a result, ARI was born.

-Throughout its history, ARI has committed itself to serve and respond to the needs of the limited English and low-income communities in Sacramento.
+Throughout its history, ARI has committed itself to serving and responding to the needs of the limited English and low-income communities in Sacramento.
 Guided by a Board of Directors representing its constituents, ARI has remained committed to hiring its staff from the very community it serves.
-This ensures a direct and dynamic link between staff and client, agency and community, and a link grounded in empathy and compassion.
+This ensures a direct and dynamic link between staff & client and agency & community with a link grounded in empathy and compassion.

 ARI was established to connect community members to self-sufficiency.
-We meet job seeker's training needs; now, we serve the region's staffing needs by connecting people to jobs and employers and ARI trains employees through competitive marketing and promotes social inclusion.
-Our services focus on strengthening the community by promoting a skilled workforce to drive economic growth.
-Through employment preparation and retention, occupational skills acquisition; career guidance and counseling; and ARI will assist in placing our clients into career opportunities.
+We meet job seekers' training needs, and we serve the region's staffing needs by connecting people to jobs and employers.
+ARI trains employees through competitive marketing and promotes social inclusion.
+Our services focus on strengthening the community by promoting a skilled workforce to drive economic growth through employment preparation and retention, occupational skills acquisition, career guidance and counseling, and career placement assistance.

-Funding for our programs comes from a variety of sources such as grants privately and government-funded, fundraising events and individual contributions.
+Funding for our programs comes from a variety of sources including both private and government-funded grants, fundraising events, and individual contributions.

 “This WIOA Title I financially assisted program or activity is an equal opportunity employer/program.

-Auxiliary aids and services are available upon request individuals with disabilities.
-Call 711 for relay service”.
+Auxiliary aids and services are available upon request to individuals with disabilities.
+Call 711 for relay service."